chivington/Hungary-Hungary-Puppos/README.md

 ## Usage
 This repo is only meant for viewing.
+You can visit [chivington.casa:3000](https://chivington.net) to see Mullis in his room and feed him a treat.

 Feel free to ask me questions on [GitHub](https://github.com/chivington)
 <br/><br/>